skienzmatishun/rippreport/content/p/barstool/index.md

 ---
-title: "BARSTOOL"
+title: BARSTOOL
 date: 2018-11-30
-thumbnail: "img/barstool.jpg"
+thumbnail: img/barstool.jpg
 categories:
 - freaky-friday
 authors:
 - ripp-report
+alttags: "Close-up of a modern bar stool with silver legs and a red circular seat, likely from the Irish pub in Fairhope where the o..."
 ---
 Corruption has many faces.
 In Fairhope the local arrest of a bar owner, Ronan McSharry, drew little more than a paragraph of coverage and little or no print media has covered the story.

 <div class="link-preview">